 - Be proactive.
 Before allowing pressure to build to a distressing level in your life, have a plan ready to call in support.
 Particularly during the hectic holiday season, one person can never handle everything all alone.
 Having help with meals, housekeeping, errand-running, etc. for your elderly loved one can ease a great deal of stress.
 Often friends and relatives would love to help, but are unclear about what’s needed.

-Compassionate Nursing Services, the answer when looking for home care solutions of St. Louis and surrounding areas, is always readily available to help with a wide variety of elder care needs, freeing up family caregivers during the holiday season and all year round to attain a healthier life balance.
+Compassionate Nursing Services, the answer when looking for home health care in St. Louis or a nearby area, is always readily available to help with a wide variety of elder care needs, freeing up family caregivers during the holiday season and all year round to attain a healthier life balance.